-Larry J. Walker (United Church of God-AIA)1 wrote a lengthy article on these passages, relating how Herbert W. Armstrong “claimed that the Colossians were being judged for keeping the Sabbath and Holy days” and that “the translators’ addition of the word ‘is’ after ‘body’ perverted the meaning of the verse.”
+Larry J. Walker (United Church of God-AIA)1 wrote a lengthy article on these passages.
+He related how Herbert W. Armstrong claimed that the Colossians were being judged for keeping the Sabbath and Holy days and that the translators’ addition of the word ‘is’ after ‘body’ perverted the meaning of the verse.

 However, Herbert Armstrong did not use proper Biblical scholarship.

 The following was sent to us from Mike Oppenheimer (Let Us Reason Ministries) regarding a question we sent him about Larry Walker’s interpretation:

 There is a twist of a complete 180 degrees.
 Paul is saying the festivals (Lev.
 23) and the Sabbaths are all types (shadows) of Christ who has come.
 He is contrasting the body with the former shadows.
 Romans 14:1-17 would go along with that.
 In context of the letter and the other writings of Paul, it would be believers who do not hold to the former Jewish practices in the Old Covenant.